vedph/cadmus-migration-v3/README.md

-# Cadmus Migration V2
+# Cadmus Migration V3

 Tools for migrating (importing/exporting) Cadmus data.
 Export tools also include "preview", i.e. a human-friendly, highly customizable output for each Cadmus object, to be integrated in the editor itself.

-👉 This is the second generation of Cadmus migration components.
-For compatibility reasons, the previous generation can be still be reached at its [original repository](https://github.com/vedph/cadmus-migration).
-Cadmus API from major version 11 and UI from major version 13 have been updated to this new version.
+👉 This is the third generation of Cadmus migration components.
+For compatibility reasons, the previous generation can be still be reached at its [original repository](https://github.com/vedph/cadmus-migration-v2).
+This is a complete refactoring of the export section to merge with Proteus and GVE projects.
+Project Proteus.Rendering is copied from GVE; when stable, it will be moved in the Proteus solution.

 👀 [Cadmus Page](https://myrmex.github.io/overview/cadmus/)